Dysmenorrhoea

 Primary Dysmenorrhoea

-Refer to gynaecologist if:
+Refer to a gynaecologist if:

 - Severe symptoms + no response to initial treatment within 3-6 months, or